ThinkbotsAreFree/logo.eno/README.md

 there can't be variadic functions: a function's arity is always definite.

+functions are values.

+functions are pure, they can only access their arguments, nothing else from the outside.

 ### methods

 a method is a **function defined in an object's slot**.